yuanwu2017/tgi-gaudi/README.md

 ### LLava-next 7B BF16 on 1 Gaudi2 card

 Image usually occupy about 2000 tokens in input, For examples image of size 512x512 occupys about 2800 tokens. max-input-tokens must be larger than the token number of image.
 Otherwise the image may be truncated.
 We set the BASE_IMAGE_TOKENS=2048 as the default image tokens number, it is the minimum value of max-input-tokens.
-Therefore the warmup will generate graphs with sequence length from BASE_IMAGE_TOKENS to max-input-tokens.
+If you want to change the BASE_IMAGE_TOKENS value, Please set the environment variable BASE_IMAGE_TOKENS.
+The warmup will generate graphs with input length from BASE_IMAGE_TOKENS to max-input-tokens.
 For LLava-next 7B model the maximum value of max-batch-prefill-tokens is 16384.
+The max-batch-prefill-tokens is an integer multiple of max-input-tokens. because of prefill_batch_size = max-batch-prefill-tokens/max-input-tokens.

 ```bash
 model=llava-hf/llava-v1.6-mistral-7b-hf